-Nim’s Island is a wonderful read.
+Nim’s Island is a wonderful choice for your homeschool study or kid’s book club.
 Full of fun and adventure, and located on a secret tropical island, it’s a perfect read to add to your elementary school-age child’s reading list.

 This post contains affiliate links.
 Read my full disclosure.

 Genre: Fiction; Adventure

 Nim’s Island Publisher’s Description

 A girl.
 An iguana.
 An island.
 And e-mail.
 Meet Nim–a modern-day Robinson Crusoe!
 She can chop down bananas with a machete, climb tall palm trees, and start a fire with a piece of glass.
 So she’s not afraid when her scientist dad sails off to study plankton for three days, leaving her alone on their island.
 Besides, it’s not as if no one’s looking after her–she’s got a sea lion to mother her and an iguana for comic relief.
 She also has an interesting new e-mail pal.
 But when her father’s cell phone calls stop coming and disaster seems near, Nim has to be stronger and braver than she’s ever been before.

 And she’ll need all her friends to help her.